rainydayjules/VisitingTales/Documentation/Diane.md

 <par>
 Jas is reading a book under a tree near Emily and Haley's house.
 Diane comes over and asks about the book, revealing that she used to read a pop-up version of the book.
 Penny joins them and offers to walk Jas home.
 They head in the direction of Marnie's ranch.
 <br>
 After Penny and Jas leave, only the player and Diane remain.
-Diane expresses concern for Jas being alone but believes she might be overthinking it.
+Diane expresses concern that Jas is often alone but believes she might be overthinking it.
 Then she proceed to compliment Penny for her work with the children.
 <br><br>
 The day after the event Jas and Marney would mention they received a package of pop-up children books in the mail.
 </par>